 Why so much concern about my cat’s mouth?

-A healthy mouth means your cat has a great quality of life.
-Since cats are notorious for hiding pain and discomfort, you may not know there is a problem in your cat’s mouth.
-Often times, owners see a dramatic change in their cat’s personality and behavior after a dental procedure.
-An unhealthy mouth may affect your cats’ kidneys, liver and heart.
+A healthy mouth means your cat has great quality of life.
+Since cats are notorious for hiding pain and discomfort, you may not know there is problem in cat’s mouth.
+Often times, owners see dramatic change their personality behavior after dental procedure.
+An unhealthy mouth can affect cats’s kidneys, liver and heart.

 When should I have my cat’s mouth cleaned?